sogode-iac-netops/aws-nac/README.md

 python ipam-spoke.py
 ```

-In order to progress through the Terraform stages, find the respective headings for each one (conveniently marked 'Stage 2' and 'Stage 3') and from there on down to the end remove '# ' at the begin of each line.
+In order to progress through the Terraform stages, find the respective headings for each one (conveniently marked 'Stage 2' and 'Stage 3') and uncomment the respective blocks, then run terraform init, plan and apply again.

 # Feedback